-The balance sheet total and the result for the financial year 2017 of Volkswagen Financial Services N.V. ('FSNV' or 'the Company') are in line with the expected development of the Company.
+The balance sheet total and the result for the financial year 2018 of Volkswagen Financial Services N.V. ('FSNV' or 'the Company') are in line with the expected development of the Company.

 The solvency and liquidity of the Company remained good.
-The issuance activities of FSNV in the capital markets were coordinated with the parent company, Volkswagen Financial Services AG.
+The issuance activities of FSNV in the capital markets were coordinated with Volkswagen Financial Services AG.